-Dr. Carman Mitchell Lloyd Beatty was born in Sarnia Twp (Lambton County) Ontario on the 9th of June, 1898.
-His parents, William Beatty and the former Sarah Mitchell were farmers.
-Dr. Beatty had an older brother named William, a younger brother named Stewart and a younger sister named Phyllis.
-He received his early education in Lambton County and graduated from Sarnia Collegiate Institute.
+Dr. Carman Mitchell “Lloyd” Beatty was born in Sarnia Twp (Lambton County) Ontario on the 9th of June, 1898.
+He was the 2nd of 4 children born to William John Beatty and the former Sarah Elizabeth Mitchell.
+His parents were farmers and his siblings were; William Benjamun Beatty, Stewart Alexander Beatty and Phyllis Florentine Irene Beatty.
+Dr. Beatty received his early education in Lambton County and graduated from Sarnia Collegiate Institute.

 Dr. Beatty enlisted into the Canadian Armed Services during World War I. On the Declaration of Recruit form dated September 17, 1918, Dr. Beatty was described as being 5′ 9 1/4″ tall with brown hair and blue eyes.
 Without ever leaving Canada he was discharged on the 22nd of November, 1918 due to demobilization.